wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

 = 1.36 =
+* ONLY UPGRADE to Slickr Flickr 1.36 if you have are using WordPress 3.3 or later
 * Includes Galleria 1.2.6
 * Added admin option to set default photo size
 * Minified javascript for faster loading